 Visit the birthplace of Thomas Lynch, Jr. signer of the Declaration of Independence.
 Take an attic to cellar tour of the plantation house along with the slave cabins & grounds of South Carolina’s first National Historic Landmark.
 Built in 1740, the house is a typical lowcountry rice plantation dwelling.
 Hours Tuesday – Friday; 10:00 am […]

-Located in the heart of historic Georgetown, South Carolina, two architectural gems dating from the mid-18th century stand graciously along the banks of the Sampit River.
-The Kaminiski House Museum and the Stewart-Parker House both offer visitors a beautiful glimpse into the rich history of this significant port city.
-The Stewart-Parker House and the lawn […]
+Located in the heart of historic Georgetown, South Carolina, this architectural gem dating from the mid-18th century stand graciously along the banks of the Sampit River.
+The Kaminiski House Museum offers visitors a beautiful glimpse into the rich history of this significant port city.
+The the lawn of the Kaminski House is also available for […]